-- Increased recurring investment processing fees from the growth in new and existing client assets processed on the SEI Wealth Platform; - Increased non-recurring professional services fees from existing clients as well as clients scheduled for implementation on the SEI Wealth Platform; and - Non-recurring contract buyout fees of \$1.6 million from an investment processing client; partially offset by - Decreased investment management fees from existing international clients due to negative cash flows associated with client losses and the deployment of a new product strategy for a global distribution client; - · Lower recurring investment processing fees earned on our mutual fund trading solution due to price reductions; and - The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound.
+- Increased recurring investment processing fees from the growth in new and existing client assets processed on the SEI Wealth Platform: - Increased non-recurring professional services fees from existing clients as well as clients scheduled for implementation on the SEI Wealth Platform; and - Non-recurring contract buyout fees of \$1.6 million from an investment processing client; partially offset by - Decreased investment management fees from existing international clients due to negative cash flows associated with client losses and the deployment of a new product strategy for a global distribution client; - · Lower recurring investment processing fees earned on our mutual fund trading solution due to price reductions; and - The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound.

-Revenues increased \$15.0 million, or 3 percent, in 2015 compared to the prior year.
-Revenues during 2015 were primarily affected by:
+Operating margins were four percent in 2017 and eight percent in 2016.
+Operating income decreased \$17.5 million, or 48 percent, in 2017 compared to the prior year.
+Operating income in 2017 was primarily affected by: